Purple-podded pole bean, Michelle Tennison

 Poet and scholar Richard Gilbert boldly peers into the spaces between things to give definition to what sparks there.

-For over a decade Richard has helped to define haiku as Poems of Consciousness (Red Moon Press, 2008), and his upcoming Investigations into the Space of Mind, of Poetry of Sanctuary: Haiku, and an Ethics of Freedom promises to take this exploration even further.
-His work is complex, often brilliant and groundbreaking.
+For over a decade Richard has helped to define haiku as Poems of Consciousness (Red Moon Press, 2008), and his upcoming Poetry as Consciousness: Haiku Forests, Space of Mind, and an Ethics of Freedom, promises to take this exploration even further.
+His work is complex and groundbreaking.
 His essay The Disjunctive Dragonfly, originally published in 2004 and more recently expanded into book form with Red Moon Press in 2013, has been likened to a “thunderbolt” within the genre, “expanding the potential of haiku in the 21st Century. ”

 So, (and this is just to give you a heads-up), if you play the Question and Answer Game with Richard Gilbert expect to travel into the farthest reaches of the space-time continuum, knock about there just a bit, and likely find a paradigm shift or two just for fun.